ava-labs/avalanche-docs/docs/nodes/configure/avalanchego-config-flags.md

 Allows the node to connect peers with private IPs.
 Defaults to `true`.

-#### `--network-compression-enabled` (bool)

-If true, compress certain messages sent to peers to reduce bandwidth usage.
-This flag is deprecated as of v1.10.0.
-Use `--network-compression-type` instead.

 #### `--network-compression-type` (string)

 The type of compression to use when sending messages to peers.
 Defaults to `gzip`.